a327ex/emoji-merge/README.md

 And so these tags are there so that the user can call `physics_world_enable/disable_collision_between` and `physics_world_enable/disable_trigger_between` various physics tags.
 A collision refers to a physical collision, while a trigger refers to a sensor collision.
 Every collider has both a normal fixture and a sensor, so that whenever objects physically ignore each other they can still generate collision events (triggers) between them.
 So, if `tag_or_type` is `'tag'` then these physics tags are used, otherwise if it's `'type'`, then the anchor object types are used instead.

 And yea, I think that's about it for the physics world.
 The `main` object is initialized as a physics world [here](https://github.com/a327ex/emoji-merge/blob/main/anchor/init.lua#L125), thus there's one global box2d world being used if you decide to use these physics world mixin functions via `main`.
-Any collider that is added to container automatically has its body + fixture + shape destroyed at the end of the frame whenever its `.dead` attribute is set to true.
+Any collider that is added to a container automatically has its body + fixture + shape destroyed at the end of the frame whenever its `.dead` attribute is set to true.
 If you decide to create collider objects and not use containers then you must remember to destroy these yourself by calling `:collider_destroy`.

 There are lots of useful collider functions for movement, such as [`collider_move_towards_point`](https://github.com/a327ex/emoji-merge/blob/main/anchor/init.lua#L125), [`collider_move_towards_angle`](https://github.com/a327ex/emoji-merge/blob/main/anchor/init.lua#L125) or [`collider_rotate_towards_velocity`](https://github.com/a327ex/emoji-merge/blob/main/anchor/collider.lua#L414).
 Additionally, there are also various steering functions such as [`collider_arrive`](https://github.com/a327ex/emoji-merge/blob/main/anchor/collider.lua#L464), [`collider_wander`](https://github.com/a327ex/emoji-merge/blob/main/anchor/collider.lua#L482) or [`collider_separate`](https://github.com/a327ex/emoji-merge/blob/main/anchor/collider.lua#L494).
 These steering functions all return forces to be applied to the collider, which you then must do manually.